Bankruptcy after divorce can adversely affect the non-filing spouse.

 Bankruptcy After Divorce - Affect on Non-filing Spouse:

-- The Court recognize the “new debt”
+- The Court recognized the “new debt.”

 - A “new debt” obligation to a former spouse or spouse is created generally by a hold harmless or indemnification provision within a domestic order or agreement.